-The Nikkei index in Tokyo was up 31 points to 8773.
+The Nikkei index in Tokyo was down 138 points to 8742 and the Hang Seng index in Hong Kong dropped 4.3%.